UCL/rsd-engineeringcourse/session07/01functional.md

 Let's define a program to add two numbers:

 {{pyfrag('07','all','add')}}
-How can we do this, in a version which only defined functions of one argument?
+How could we do this, in a fictional version of Python which only defined functions of one argument?
 In order to understand this, we'll have to understand several of the concepts of functional programming.
 Let's start with a program which just adds five to
 something: